PSahner/mc-eisbaers-res-pack-base-32x/README.md

 Source: [Modrinth](https://modrinth.com/resourcepack/enchant-icons-countxd) - By CountXD
 Description: Adds icons to the tooltip of enchanted items in the inventory.

+#### 1.5.05: Exquisite Enchant Icons

+Source: [Modrinth](https://modrinth.com/resourcepack/exquisite-enchant-icons) - By JohnnyJohnnyq & TearH_Pi
+Description: Adds icons to the tooltip of enchanted items in the inventory.

 ## Changelog

 ### 0.0.1